-Rajbhog Shrikhand will easily last for 2 weeks when stored in an air-tight container in the refrigerator.
+Rajbhog Shrikhand will easily last for two weeks when stored in an air-tight container in the refrigerator.

-Use a clean and dry spoon every time you take out the shrikhand, this will ensure that the shrikhand lasts longer.
+Use a clean and dry spoon every time you take out the shrikhand, ensuring that the shrikhand lasts longer.

 You Might Also Like